nickolas-simons/nickolas-simons.github.io/_posts/2024-01-01-CardGenie.md

 ---

 ![Picture 1](/assets/405_TitleCard.png)
+* Card Battler Roguelike, with mechanics influenced by games like Slay the Spire, Magic the Gathering, and Yugio.
+* Developed using both C++/Blueprint.
 * Class project for GSD405, working with a team of 5 to continue development after the end of the semester
 * Team initially consisted of a product manager, designer, 2 artists, and 2 programmers, transitioned to 3 artists, 2 designers, and 1 programmer.
 * Implemented effects-based card combat system and UI